Bayesian Controlled FDR Variable Selection via Parameter-Expanded Latent Knockoffs: Introduction

 One of the main limitations of the classical model-X knockoff filter is that it depends on the quality of a single random draw of knockoff variables: different draws, from the same set of predictors, may yield different selected sets.
 To reduce this variability, \citet{ren2021derandomizing} combine the knockoff filter with the stability-selection framework of \citet{meinshausen2010stability}, yielding a more stable selection of active variables.

-In this work, we take a fully Bayesian approach that generalizes the model-X knockoff filter and builds stability directly into the inference process.
-More specifically, we treat the knockoffs as latent variables and update them as part of the posterior inference.
-We consider the joint model of the covariates and the response, and incorporate the conditional independence structure of the covariates into the prior distribution of the knockoff variables.
-Our joint modeling construction employs a likelihood decomposition via auxiliary variables that allows us to obtain valid model-X knockoffs.

-We further assume a Gaussian graphical model to model the covariates' dependence structure and impose a continuous spike-and-slab prior on the precision matrix \citep{wang2015graph}.
+In this work, we take a fully Bayesian approach that generalizes the model-X knockoff filter and builds stability directly into the inference process. {Rather than conditioning on a single realized knockoff matrix, we introduce a latent knockoff layer through a parameter-expanded representation of a baseline response model and propagate uncertainty in that layer through posterior inference.} We further assume a Gaussian graphical model to model the covariates' dependence structure and impose a continuous spike-and-slab prior on the precision matrix \citep{wang2015graph}.
 Estimating a graphical model on the covariates allows us to obtain a coherent model that does not require perfect knowledge of the precision matrix.
 Moreover, unlike plug-in estimators, our Bayesian approach can naturally incorporate prior information about the conditional dependence structure of the covariates into the model.
 As argued by \citet{barber2020rob}, this leads to higher-quality knockoffs.
+For the regression coefficients, we adopt the mixture spike-and-slab prior suggested by \citet{candes2018gold}, which avoids the increase of the model dimension typical of the classical knockoff filter.
+Additionally, we modify this prior by allowing the probability of inclusion of each variable to depend on the number of its neighbors in the graph. {We also discuss extensions of the proposed Bayesian knockoff filter formulation to settings with non-Gaussian responses, focusing in particular on survival outcomes through accelerated failure time models.}